intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 no grease values, one grease value, or multiple grease values for a given protocol extension point.

-How consistently an frequently to use grease values is a choice that implementations and deployments need to consider and weigh against several factors.
+How consistently and frequently to use grease values is a choice that implementations and deployments need to consider and weigh against several factors.

 Deployments of greasing should consider how they expect errors exposed by